fl-wer/osu-Offline-Support/README.md

-# osu-Offline-Support
+# Offline Support
-Little tool that displays leaderboard on selected map, supports mod leaderboards, all game modes and has some extra features, should be used with 2 monitors and by offline players.
+Tool that displays scores from selected map, supports mod leaderboards, all game modes and has some extra features, should be used with 2 monitors and by offline players.